 Transfer Student Admissions

 Fairleigh Dickinson University welcomes applications from students with previous college experience.
 The transfer application process is fast, easy, and tailored specifically for students with advanced standing.
 Fairleigh Dickinson University offers personalized attention and academic advisement to make each student's transition process, whether from a community college or another four-year institution, as seamless as possible.
-If you are thinking of transferring to one of our campuses, we encourage you to apply as early as possible before your anticipated term of enrollment, but no later than:

 - April 1 for the Summer term.

 - July 15 for Fall term.
 Clinical rotations begin in the Fall, therefore Fairleigh Dickinson University cannot accept nursing applications for the Spring Semester.